aartzz/xdAnswers/README.md

 5. In the file selection window, choose the **folder you just unzipped**.
 6. Done!
 The extension's icon will appear in your toolbar.

-#### 🦊 Mozilla Firefox (Desktop)
+#### 🦊 Mozilla Firefox (Mobile & Desktop)

-1. Download the `...firefox...xpi` file.
-2. Open Firefox.
-The easiest way to install is to **drag and drop** the downloaded `.xpi` file directly onto any Firefox window.
-3. A prompt will appear asking for confirmation.
-Click **Add**.
-4. Done!
-The extension is now permanently installed.
+> [!WARNING]
+> For mobile, you need install [Firefox Nightly](https://play.google.com/store/apps/details?id=org.mozilla.fenix).

+1. Open your new developer version of Firefox.
+2. In the address bar, type `about:config` and press Enter.
+3. A warning page may appear.
+Click "Accept the Risk and Continue".
+4. In the search bar at the top of the page, type `xpinstall.signatures.required`.
+5. You will see the preference listed.
+Double-click on it to change its value from `true` to **`false`**.
+6. Now, you can install the add-on permanently.
+Download the `...firefox...xpi` file from the latest release and simply **drag and drop** it onto any Firefox window.
+It will install without any verification errors and will remain active after you restart the browser.

 ---